 Living Donor Swap

-Boston Children's Hospital, in conjuction with other New England area hospitals and the New England Organ Bank, have coordinated an innovative donor swap called the "Live Donor Paired Kidney Exchange."
+Boston Children's Hospital, in conjunction with other New England area hospitals and the New England Organ Bank, have coordinated an innovative donor swap called the "Live Donor Paired Kidney Exchange."
 The program allows a recipient who has a willing donor who is not an appropriate match to swap with another recipient-donor pair.
 The program is the first-of-its-kind in Massachusetts and is one of only a handful to take place in the nation.